AcademicITS/Noisemakers/README.md

 # Noisemakers
 This repository contains all of the code we used to create the various projects for Noisemakers!
-Tracing the Origins of Modern Music in Italy, including our Max MSP patches and C++ Arduino code.
+Tracing the Origins of Modern Music in Italy, including our Max MSP (version 7) patches and C++ Arduino code.

 <b>The Basic Max Patch</b>
 <br />